Recent ransomware attacks and security breaches are detrimental to an organization’s business data, and reputation.

 Can you refuse to pay ransomware?

 Ransomware uses a technique called cryptoviral extortion.
-Usually, an ordinary-looking file or link is sent to an individual at a company.
-If the user opens, downloads, or clicks, the network is compromised.
-There are worse versions, such as in the infamous WannaCry worm attack that ran with no intervention on the user’s part at all!
+Usually, an ordinary-looking file or link is sent to a company employee.
+If the user opens, downloads, or clicks on it, the network is compromised.
+There are worse versions, such as the infamous WannaCry worm attack, which ran with no user intervention!

 The US government takes a stand against ransomware

 The US government is warning executives and business owners to take immediate steps in preparation for ransomware attacks.
-In a new memo out of Washington, the US government warned cybercriminals no longer as dedicated to stealing data.
-Today’s cybercriminal wants to directly interfere with a company’s core operations.
+In a new memo out of Washington, the US government warned cybercriminals are no longer as dedicated to stealing data.
+Today’s cybercriminals want to interfere with a company’s core operations directly.

-“The threats are serious and they are increasing,” wrote Anne Neuberger, Deputy National Security Advisor for Cyber and Emerging Technology, in a June 2 memo from the White House.
+“The threats are serious, and they are increasing,” wrote Anne Neuberger, Deputy National Security Advisor for Cyber and Emerging Technology.

 Lisa Monaco, who ran the Department of Justice’s efforts to defend against cyberattacks, said the recent high-profile hacks of Colonial Pipeline and meat processing plant, JBS were perfect examples of what has unfortunately become des rigueur in attacks against US businesses.